mdabidullah/lumensuite/packages/docs/guide/working-with-block-tree.md

 ### Commands

-Besides the service, this code snippet also utilizes the chain of commands occurring on `this.std.command` (the [`CommandManager`](/api/@blocksuite/block-std/classes/CommandManager)).
+Besides the service, this code snippet also utilizes the chain of commands occurring on `this.std.command` (the [`CommandManager`](/api/@lumensuite/block-std/classes/CommandManager)).
 This is about using predefined [`Command`](./command)s.

-In BlockSuite, you can always control the editor solely through direct operations on `host` and `doc`.
+In LumenSuite, you can always control the editor solely through direct operations on `host` and `doc`.
 However, in the real world, it's often necessary to treat some operations as variables, dynamically constructing control flow (e.g., dynamically combining different subsequent processing logics based on current selection states).
 This is where commands really shines. **It allows complex sequences of operations to be recorded as reusable chains, and also simplifies the context sharing between operations**.

 The code at the end of the previous section demonstrates the basic usage of commands: